admleman/arduino_Megalovania/README.md

 # arduino_Megalovania
-plays crappy song on arduino
-hook up a buzzer to pin 11 and ground, ya know the deal
+plays crappy song on arduino \n hook up a buzzer to pin 11 and ground, ya know the deal